 Simply put, I adore it.
 Is it safe to eat raw meat?
 Yes!
-Obviously, you want to make sure you’re eating a high-quality, fresh cut of beef from a source you feel good about, but the same could be said for eating raw seafood as well (we love a good salmon tartare and do not discriminate in this house — both are welcome!); you want proteins consumed raw to be extremely fresh.
+Obviously, you want to make sure you’re eating a high-quality, extremely fresh cut of beef from a source you feel good about.
+The same could be said for eating raw, fresh salmon tartare, as well.
+Quality matters.

 My steak tartare recipe is inspired by classic French bistro fare.
-Finely chopped NY Strip steak is flavored with melted butter, Dijon mustard, Worcestershire, cornichons, white onion, and garlic.
+Finely chopped NY strip steak is flavored with melted butter, Dijon mustard, Worcestershire, cornichons, white onion, and garlic.
 Season it well, then — my favorite part! — top it with a fresh egg yolk.
 This gets stirred in before serving and makes the tartare impossibly creamy.
-Guys, you’re going to love this.
+One of my favorite restaurant-worthy appetizers from the comfort of home.

-- Finely chop the beef.
-You can use a sharp knife or a meat grinder for this.
+You can use a sharp knife or a meat grinder.
 The key is to have a consistent, fine texture.
 I prefer to cut the steak myself.

 Note: people at increased risk of foodborne illness include children, pregnant or nursing women, and older adults.